 Across the week children will have specialist teaching in Music, Physical Education and Spanish, not something that they would normally experience in a Nursery setting.
 They also have the option to participate in Ballet.

 Staff promote children’s awareness of health and self-care.
 Children are fully supported in washing hands and using the toilets which they can access directly off the Nursery classroom.
 We encourage independence in this area as children are ready.

 The Nursery timetable is further enhanced by outings, visits from outside professionals, small and large drama productions and the preparation of our Harvest and Christmas festivals along with a Nursery class assembly.
 Along with the Reception children, the Nursery children visit the Rosendale playing fields once a week for outdoor learning ‘forest school’ type activities such as den building.
-Other outings might include visits to local allotments, a fire station, a theatre and a zoo.
+Other outings might include visits to local allotments in Dulwich, a fire station, a theatre and a zoo.
 We also celebrate whole school events including sports day and support various charities throughout the year.

 Staff and Parent Partnership

 Our well-experienced staff create a nurturing environment at the same time as promoting independence and high expectations of behaviour.
 Our high adult:child ratio allows us to tailor learning to every child’s individual needs.

 Children are allocated a Key Person when they enter the Nursery.
 This person is responsible for maintaining the child’s Early Learning Journey Profile, which parents are free to view at any point in the year.
 We encourage parents to contribute to this Learning Journey Profile with any ‘wow’ moments that take place outside of school.
 Together we can provide the very best experience for your child through these fundamental early years of development.

 Two Parent Consultation evenings take place across the year: one during the Autumn term and one during the Spring term.
 A written report is sent home at the end of the Summer term in the Nursery year.